NLNOG/bgpfilterguide/guides/reject_invalids.md

 ```

 Instruct the router to reject RPKI invalid routes, and mark `not-found` and `valid` routes with a non-transitive state.
-*note*: BGP communities or other BGP Path Attributes are *not* modified based on the validation state!
+*note*: BGP communities or other BGP Path Attributes *MUST NOT* modified based on the validation state!

 ```
 policy-statement rpki {